List of Mobile Suit Gundam 00 characters: Mobile Suit Gundam 00I

 An eight-year-old Innovade who is dressed like a young girl, despite identifying as a male.
-Bryn appears to only be able to communicate through his powerful quantum brain waves; when he is captured and imprisoned in the same Earth Federation facility as Allelujah Haptism, he is able to "speak" to Hallelujah through their quantum brain waves.
-During his imprisonment, Bryn's blood is drained by Dr. Clay Lihichyte, the doctor who created the Trinity siblings, and rendered physically immobile as a result.
+Bryn appears to only be able to communicate through his powerful quantum brain waves.
+When he is captured and imprisoned in the same Earth Federation facility as Allelujah Haptism, he is able to "speak" to Hallelujah through their quantum brain waves.
+During his imprisonment, Bryn's blood is drained by Dr. Clay Lihichyte, the doctor who created the Trinity siblings, and he is rendered physically immobile as a result.